ucielsola/subtis/README.md

 1. Create new release in [Github Releases](https://github.com/lndgalante/homebrew-subtis/releases)

-2. Update `subtis.rb` with the new release version and push the changes
+2. Update `subtis.rb` with the new release version and SHA256 hash and push the changes

 ## Database